Wall Street Week Ahead: Lower rates could boost housing stocks, but risks remain

 "Lower interest rates lead to lower mortgage rates (which) lead to increased demand for homebuilders," he said.
 "You counter that with potential concerns that, if a recession is coming, even if rates are at historically low levels, demand for everything is going to be somewhat mitigated."

-Eric Marshall, portfolio manager at Hodges Capital Management in Dallas, Texas, has seen relatively good traction in housing even with the turbulent markets.
-Lower rates are a plus, he said, along with an unemployment rate that is at its lowest level in years.
+Eric Marshall, portfolio manager at Hodges Capital Management in Dallas, has seen relatively good traction in housing even with the turbulent markets.
+Lower rates are a plus, he said, along with an unemployment rate at its lowest level in years.

 "Consumer savings have come up, household formation continues to grow faster than the supply of housing," Marshall said.
 "And I think all of those things coming together make for a more stable environment for the publicly traded housing stocks."

-Recent results from some of the top homebuilder names were mostly stronger than analysts expected, but some companies gave forecasts that disappointed investors, underlining persisting problems in the housing market.
+Recent results from some top homebuilders were mostly stronger than analysts expected, but some forecasts disappointed investors, underlining persisting problems in the housing market.

-Last month, PulteGroup Inc <PHM.N> forecast full-year home sales and gross margins below analyst expectations and cited rising land costs, while in June Lennar Corp <LEN.N> forecast current-quarter earnings below Wall Street estimates and noted uncertainty triggered by the U.S.-China trade war as a negative.
+Last month, PulteGroup Inc <PHM.N> forecast full-year home sales and gross margins below analyst expectations and cited rising land costs, while in June Lennar Corp <LEN.N> forecast current-quarter earnings below Wall Street estimates and noted uncertainty triggered by the U.S.-China trade war.

 Wedbush analysts in a research note on Thursday said that builders have been reducing square footages as mortgage rates have declined, which has addressed affordability issues.
-The firm has a bullish bias on homebuilder shares, with a "buy" rating on several, including William Lyon Homes <WLH.N>.
+The firm has a bullish bias on homebuilder shares, with an "outperform" rating on William Lyon Homes <WLH.N>, Beazer Homes USA <BZH.N>, Lennar and others.

-Investors will pay close attention next week to comments from Fed Chairman Jerome Powell, who is set to give a speech on rates and policy at the annual Jackson Hole, Wyoming, policy symposium.
+Investors will pay close attention to comments from Fed Chairman Jerome Powell, who is set to give a speech on rates and policy at the annual Jackson Hole, Wyoming, policy symposium.

 "The fact that the Fed has moved to a more dovish position suggests that those rates should remain relatively low compared to what ... we saw in late 2018," said Robert Dietz, chief economist for the National Association of Home Builders.